MetaNetX/MNXtools/doc/convert_manual.md

 * The metabolite cannot be mapped to an MNXref identifier.
 * The prefix `UNK:` was added to the original metabolite identifier in the ad hoc MNX format.
-* _Suggested model improvement_: update the identifier in the source model if (and only if) the chemical exist somewhere in MNXref namespace
+* _Suggested model improvement_: update the identifier in the source model if (and only if) the chemical exists somewhere in MNXref namespace

 **CHEM_MNET_MERGE**